 Increasingly, smartphones have replaced camcorders for video recording by hobbyists.
-Despite this, there are still reasons to consider choosing a digital video camera in 2018 over a smartphone for your video needs.
+Despite this, there are still reasons to consider choosing a digital video camera over a smartphone for your video needs.

 The most obvious reason is price, but that’s not the only factor as you’ll see below on our list of the best camcorders for beginners and hobbyists.

 Most of the high-end smartphones on the market can shoot video in 4K.
 Though 4K digital video cameras are gaining popularity, most mainstream devices only shoot in HD.
 Despite this, pixels aren’t everything, especially when it comes to recording your child’s latest concert or sporting event.

 Because they are bigger than smartphones, camcorders benefit from having better built-in microphones.
 They also offer decided viewfinders that makes it possible to get a better perspective on what’s in a frame.

 There’s no denying that 4K videos are stunning.
 Unfortunately, all that splendor requires a lot of storage space.
 On the iPhone XS Max, for example, one minute of 4K video at 60fps is 400MB.
 That adds up quickly, especially on devices (like those from Apple) that don’t allow additional storage.

 On digital video cameras, you don’t have this problem since you can buy new memory cards with ease.